gabrielsoltz/metahub/README.md

 ./metahub --list-findings --sh-filters ComplianceStatus=FAILED
 ```

-You can check available filters in [AWS Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/securityhub.html#SecurityHub.Client.get_findings)

 ## MetaChecks Filtering

-MetaHub supports filtering for MetaChecks in the form of a Key=Value.
-You can use how many filters you want and separate them using spaces.
-If you specify more than one check, you will get all resources that match all the filters.
+**MetaHub** supports **MetaChecks filters** in the form of `KEY=VALUE` where the value can only be `True` or `False` using the option `--mh-filters-checks`.
+You can use as many filters as you want and separate them using spaces.
+If you specify more than one filter, you will resources that match all the filters.

-MetaChecks filters only supports True or False value:
+MetaChecks filters only supports `True` or `False` values:
 - A MetaChecks filter set to **True** means `True` or with data.
 - A MetaChecks filter set to **False** means `False` or without data.

-The MetaCheck filters are applied to the output of the MetaCheck that executes over your AWS Resources.

-This is the workflow:
+MetaChecks filters runs after AWS Security Hub filters:

 1. MetaHub fetches AWS Security Findings based on the filters you specifi using `--sh-filters` (or the default ones).
 2. MetaHub executes MetaChecks for the AWS affected resources based on the previous list of findings